-We recorded an impairment loss of \$121 million in relation to the sale of the Hinton pulp mill (see note 6).
+In the year ended December 31, 2023, we recorded an impairment loss of \$121 million in relation to the sale of the Hinton pulp mill (see note 6).
 In addition, we recorded an impairment loss of \$20 million in relation to the sale of the Quesnel River Pulp mill and Slave Lake Pulp mill (see note 6).